southalc/vault/REFERENCE.md

 Data type: `String`

-The Vault mount path of the authentication provider used by Puppet certificates. ('path' shown by 'vault secrets list' command)
+The Vault mount path of the authentication provider used by Puppet certificates. ('path' shown by 'vault secrets list')

 ##### `days_before_renewal`